- Download for iPad $4.99 Also for iPhone/iPod touch

 No Mac?
 No Problem

-If you don’t have a Mac, you can use a web browser with a free account at Flashcard Exchange or Quizlet to enter your notes, and then download them directly to Mental Case.
-If you would rather create your notes offline, you can make a study archive with a standard text editor, and transfer that via iTunes to Mental Case on the iPad.
+If you don’t have a Mac, you can use a web browser with a free account at Quizlet to enter your notes, and then download them directly to Mental Case (requires upgrade).
+If you would rather create your notes offline, you can make a study archive with a standard text editor, and transfer that via Dropbox or Mail to Mental Case on the iPad.

 Cases in the Cloud

-Mental Case on the iPad has built-in support for FlashcardExchange.com and Quizlet.com, the World’s largest online repositories of study cards.
-You can download study cards made by others from Flashcard Exchange or Quizlet even if you don’t have an account there.
+Mental Case on the iPad has built-in support for Quizlet.com.
+You can download study cards made by others from Quizlet even if you don’t have an account there.
 If you do sign up for a free account, you can create your own flashcards on the web site, and download them in Mental Case.
-Whether you want to learn Chinese or famous Churches, Flashcard Exchange and Quizlet give you great free content at the tap of a finger.
+Whether you want to learn Chinese or famous Churches, Quizlet give you great free content at the tap of a finger.

 Project Your Knowledge

-Mental Case for iOS can present slideshows on an external display or projector via the dock connector.
-This makes it ideal for teachers who want to run through some notes with a class.
-Even better, the free Mental Case Classroom Edition can download study archives exported from Mental Case on the Mac.
-This means a resourceful teacher can create some notes in the Mac app, export them, upload them to a web server or file sharing service like DropBox, and have the whole class download them to their iPads, iPhones, and iPod touches.
+With Mental Case, you can download study archives exported from Mental Case on the Mac.
+This means a resourceful teacher can create some notes in the Mac app, export them, upload them to a web server or file sharing service like Dropbox, and have the whole class download them to their iPads, iPhones, and iPod touches.